doanguyen/doanguyen.github.io/_posts/2015-01-28-start-up-nation-miracles-are-real.md

 permalink:	start-up-nation-miracles-are-real
 ---

 In the last of Sep.
-2014, i spent some time to read the book "start-up nation" of Dan Senor and Saul Singe.
+2014, I read the book "start-up nation" of Dan Senor and Saul Singe.

 ![Start-up Nation](http://image.slidesharecdn.com/start-upnationbandich-130829025602-phpapp02/95/start-up-nation-quc-gia-khi-nghip-1-638.jpg?cb=1377763115)